-- The Biofuels Obligation Scheme places an obligation on suppliers of mineral oil to ensure that 8.695% (by volume) of the gas/diesel oil they place on the market in Ireland is produced from renewable sources, e.g. bioethanol and biodiesel.
-The obligation was increased from the 1st January, 2017, from the previous level of 6.383%. - Despite the Biofuels Obligation Scheme, bioethanol consumption decreased in 2017 because there was a reduction in overall motor gasoline use and of fuel tourism. - Increases in biodiesel consumption in 2017 are related to the Biofuels Obligation Scheme and to increases in road freight, which is heavily dependent on diesel oil. - The consumption of pure biodiesel in the industry sector and in road transport refers to one site, which is no longer in operation since 2014.
+- In the 2020 edition, Ireland started reporting Pipeline transport based on the Emissions Trading Scheme data, available since 2005.
+The increase in 2016 is due to the coming on stream of the Corrib gas field. - The Biofuels Obligation Scheme places an obligation on suppliers of mineral oil to ensure that 8.695% (by volume) of the gas/diesel oil they place on the market in Ireland is produced from renewable sources, e.g. bioethanol and biodiesel.
+The obligation was increased from the 1st January, 2017, from the previous level of 6.383%. - Despite the Biofuels Obligation Scheme, bioethanol consumption decreased in 2017 because there was a reduction in overall motor gasoline use and of fuel tourism.

+- Increases in biodiesel consumption in 2017 are related to the Biofuels Obligation Scheme and to increases in road freight, which is heavily dependent on diesel oil. - The consumption of pure biodiesel in the industry sector and in road transport refers to one site, which is no longer in operation since 2014.

 - In the 2019 edition, revisions were made by the Irish administration for the indigenous production of solar thermal for the years 2011 2016. - Electricity production from wind begins in 1992 and from biogases in 1996.
+For wind, data for autoproducers are included in main activity producers prior to 2002 for confidentiality reasons.

-- In 2018p, electricity output from other bituminous coal declined due to a 3-month shutdown at Moneypoint power station. - In 2017, a new municipal waste-fired main activity producer electricity plant (Dublin waste-to-energy) began operations. - In the 2016 edition, revisions were introduced in the electricity generation by fuel from 2010 due to improved data available from the transmission system operator. - In 2015, a new combined cycle gas turbine plant began commercial operations at Great Island power station, replacing the existing heavy fuel oil power plant. - In 2012, a new municipal waste-fired main activity producer electricity plant (Meath waste-to-energy) began operations. - In 2011, very little electricity was produced from pumped hydro following Turlough Hill, Ireland's pumped storage station, being taken offline in late 2010 up until February 2012.
+- In 2018, electricity output from other bituminous coal declined due to a 3-month shutdown at Moneypoint power station. - In 2017, a new municipal waste-fired main activity producer electricity plant (Dublin waste-to-energy) began operations. - In the 2016 edition, revisions were introduced in the electricity generation by fuel from 2010 due to improved data available from the transmission system operator. - In 2015, a new combined cycle gas turbine plant began commercial operations at Great Island power station, replacing the existing heavy fuel oil power plant. - In 2012, a new municipal waste-fired main activity producer electricity plant (Meath waste-to-energy) began operations. - In 2011, very little electricity was produced from pumped hydro following Turlough Hill, Ireland's pumped storage station, being taken offline in late 2010 up until February 2012.
 The 2011 values appear as zero due to rounding. - From 1984 to 1989, inputs of hard coal in autoproducer CHP plants have been estimated by the Secretariat.

-- In 2004, the increase of electricity consumption is due to the new light rail transit system in Dublin. - The decrease of electricity consumption in the iron and steel industry from 2001 onwards is due to Ireland's main steel plant ceasing production. - Prior to 1990, electricity consumption in agriculture is included with residential. - Electricity consumption in the iron and steel industry includes consumption in the non-ferrous metals industry prior to 1990. - Data for direct use of geothermal heat and solar thermal heat are available from 1989 and 1990, respectively.
+- In 2004, the increase of electricity consumption is due to the new light rail transit system in Dublin. - The decrease of electricity consumption in the iron and steel sector from 2001 onwards is due to Ireland's main steel plant ceasing production. - Prior to 1990, electricity consumption in agriculture/forestry is included with residential. - Electricity consumption in the iron and steel industry includes consumption in the non-ferrous metals industry prior to 1990. - Data for direct use of geothermal heat and solar thermal heat are available from 1989 and 1990, respectively.